gmu-swe/phosphor/README.md

 You can determine if a variable is derived from a particular tainted source by examining the labels on that variable's `Taint` object.

-You *can* detaint variables with Phosphor - to do so, simply use the `MultiTainter` interface to set the taint on a value to `0` (or `null`).
+You *can* detaint variables with Phosphor - to do so, use the `MultiTainter` interface to set the taint on a value to `0` (or `null`).

 ## Notes on control tracking